- Community Projects & Initiatives

 Community Projects & Initiatives

-If you have wondered what’s going on in Morgan Hill; here is the place to find out.
-From here you can explore the various projects to see what is happening today and what the future looks like for the City of Morgan Hill.
-Take the opportunity to become engaged!
+Explore the various projects to see what is happening today and what the local future looks like.
 Help shape the direction of the City in which you live, work, or just play.

 Not all of these projects are City-led projects, but all will have some impact on the City:

-Earthquake retrofitting of Anderson Dam to improve reliability and safety
+A Valley Water District Project that is earthquake retrofitting of Anderson Dam to improve reliability and safety.

 - Commercial and Residential Development